maroon-scorch/Stars/README.md

 ```
 The localholst can be found under http://localhost:4567/stars
 ## How to run any tests:
-All following commands should be run in the root directory of the Project:
+All following commands should be run in the root directory of the Project:<br/>
 To run system tests for stars2 (student):
 ```
 ./cs32-test tests/mji13/stars/stars2/*.test